 What is the first sign of labor?

-Normally, it’s back pain and cramping feelings — like you had when you were getting your period, and then it progresses from there.
+Normally, the early signs of labor are lower back pain and cramping feelings — like you had when you were getting your period, and then it progresses from there.
+That would be considered the early stages of labor.
+Or, it could be regular pregnancy pains (and it can be hard to tell the difference).

 It’s important to note that labor is a LOT of different signs & symptoms.
 Contractions are just one of them!